Philippines to buy extra 20 mln doses of Pfizer's COVID-19 vaccine | Health

 - Philippines

+Vaccine hesitancy remains a challenge for the Southeast Asian country, which has seen one of the worst COVID-19 outbreaks in the region and is now on alert for the new Omicron variant of the coronavirus.
+A deal has been signed with Pfizer, bringing the government's total purchases of the Pfizer-BioNTech vaccine to 60 million doses, said Carlito Galvez Jr, who is in charge of the government's vaccine procurement.

-The additional Pfizer-BioNTech doses will be used as booster shots and for pediatric vaccinations, Galvez said at a virtual media briefing a day before the start of a downscaled three-day national inoculation drive. coronavirus "variant of concern" within two weeks to help determine whether its vaccine produced with Pfizer would have to be reworked.
+The additional doses will be used as booster shots and for pediatric vaccinations, Galvez said at a virtual media briefing a day before the start of a downscaled three-day national inoculation drive.
+BioNTech said on Friday it expects more data on Omicron within two weeks to help determine whether its vaccine produced with Pfizer would have to be reworked.

-Galvez said the country has now received about 142 million doses of vaccines via purchases and donations.
-The Philippines has so far fully inoculated more than 35 million individuals or about 46% of the targeted population, he said.
-The government's goal is to inoculate 54 million Filipinos by year-end, or 70% of the targeted population, Galvez said.
+Galvez said the country has received about 142 million doses of vaccines via purchases and donations and has so far fully inoculated more than 35 million individuals or about 46% of the targeted population.
+The goal is to increase the number of vaccinated Filipinos to 54 million by year-end, or 70% of the targeted population, 77 million by the end of March 2022, and 90 million, or 82% of the population, by end-June, he said.

-The next goal is to hit the 77 million thresholds by the end of March 2022, and then 90 million, or 82% of the country's population, by the end of June, he said.
-Galvez said the government was looking to expand the coverage of booster shots, which currently is limited to healthcare workers and senior citizens, to include government personnel and "economic frontliners" starting next month.

-The Omicron variant has not yet been detected in the Philippines, which has suspended inbound flights from South Africa, Botswana, Namibia, Zimbabwe, Lesotho, Eswatini and Mozambique until Dec.
-15.
+To keep the Omicron variant out, the Philippines has suspended inbound flights from South Africa, Botswana, Namibia, Zimbabwe, Lesotho, Eswatini, and Mozambique until Dec.
+15. On Sunday, the government expanded the restriction to include Austria, the Czech Republic, Hungary, The Netherlands, Switzerland, Belgium, and Italy.

+It also suspended a measure allowing entry of tourists from some countries, which was supposed to be implemented on a trial basis from Dec.
+1.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)